AmirsamHorriat0/glosay/README.md

 # glosay
-Cowsay but this time glogang says i was reading the rust book and finished the chapter 6 and i tought this might be a cool project.
+## Cowsay but this time glogang says.

+i was reading the rust book and finished the chapter 6 and i tought this might be a cool project.

 ## Install